Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/3-YourFirstCharacter/camping.md

 Campfires can be put out.
 If there was any unspent fuel before the campfire was put out, it will be given to you when you click on the campfire again.

+{: .NoTitleGreen}
+Note: Uplifted and Inspired buffs will only apply when you leave the radius of the campfire, or the campfire goes out.

 ---

 ### Fuel